 - Group stage The tournament will be split into eight groups of four clubs, with each team playing their opposing clubs home and away.
 The top two teams advance to the knockout stage.

 - Knockout stage The last 16, quarter-finals, semi-finals and final will all be one-off knockout ties.
 If the ties are level after 90 minutes, they go to extra-time and then penalties if the teams still can't be separated.

 Everton won the 2018/19 Premier League Cup thanks to Morgan Feeney's goal in a 1-0 win over Newcastle United at Goodison Park, adding to their PL2 Division 1 title in the same season.

 Aston Villa won the 2017/18 competition with a 4-1 penalty shoot-out victory over defending champions Swansea City at the Liberty Stadium.
 The final was goalless after extra-time.

 Swansea claimed the 2016/17 trophy with a 2-0 win over Reading at the Welsh club's home ground.

 West Ham United defeated Hull City in a penalty shoot-out after a 1-1 aggregate draw in the 2015/16 final.

-West Ham’s Premier League Cup success follows the 2014/15 triumph by Southampton, and Reading winning the inaugural competition in 2013/14.
+The Hammers' Premier League Cup success followed the 2014/15 triumph by Southampton, in front of over 12,000 spectators at St Mary's Stadium for their second-leg victory against Blackburn Rovers.
+Reading won the inaugural competition in 2013/14.

 2015/16 West Ham United